Charles Schwab vs Fidelity vs Vanguard in 2024

 Fidelity: Get $0 trades + 65₵ per options contract at Fidelity.

 Vanguard comes out as the least attractive broker of the three.
 Even in the fund category, where it has traditionally excelled, it lost to either Fidelity or Schwab.
-These latter two brokerage firms receive an overall tie in this survey.
-And with similar commission schedules, you can’t go wrong with either one.
+These latter two brokerage firms ended in a tie in this review.
+And with similar commission structures, you can’t go wrong with either one.